smrchy/redis-sessions/README.md

 ## Breaking Changes

-Because of a switch from callbacks to async/await the current Version is incompatible with previous Versions
+Due to a change from callbacks to async/await, the current version is incompatible with version 3.0.0 or lower.

 ## Installation